 Acute pain normally fades with healing, is related to tissue damage, and significantly alters a patient’s typical function.
 Acute pain is expected to resolve within days to weeks.
 Pain that continues 12 weeks is considered chronic.
 This guideline may not apply to acute pain resulting from exacerbations of underlying chronic conditions.

-Assessment and Diagnosis of Patient Presenting with Pain For assessing patients presenting with acute pain includes7:
+Assessment, documentation and Diagnosis of Patient Presenting with Pain For assessing patients presenting with acute pain includes6:

 A specific diagnosis should be made to facilitate the use of an evidence-based approach to treatment.
-Develop a plan together with the patient that includes7:
+Develop and document a plan together with the patient that includes7:

 The goal is to improve function to baseline as opposed to complete resolution of pain.